Force over Distance: Chapter 15

 “Right, because that would’ve been too much to fuckin’ ask.”

-“My point is that you don’t seem to care.
-You don’t seem to think it matters at all, which makes me wonder what’s waiting for us when we reach—wherever it is we’re supposedly going.”
+“So you don’t seem to care.
+You don’t seem to think it matters at all, which makes me wonder what’s waiting for us when we reach wherever we’re going.”

 Rush's eyes were closed.
 He shook his head.